Southern Wilderness & Gourmet Islands by Private Plane

 Melbourne, Flinders Island, Strahan

 Our private plane is bound for the Furneaux archipelago off Tasmania’s north-east coast.
 Alighting on Flinders Island, the largest of the group, we visit the island’s noteworthy lookouts, including Trousers Point and Walkers Lookout.
-After a ‘welcome lunch’ of fresh, local produce at Mountain Seas Lodge we take to the skies again for the short hop to Burnie and a scenic drive to the west-coast town of Strahan.
-Pre-dinner drinks are served at our hilltop hotel, which overlooks the charming harbour town, after which we head out for a sumptuous seafood buffet dinner at View 42°.
+After a welcome lunch of fresh, local produce at Mountain Seas Lodge, we take to the skies again for the short hop to Burnie.
+From here, a scenic drive brings us to the west-coast town of Strahan.
+Our hilltop hotel overlooks its charming harbour surrounds.
+Pre-dinner drinks are served here, before we savour a sumptuous seafood buffet dinner at View 42°, also conveniently located within our accommodation.

 Strahan, Gordon River